 Couch looking a little beat up from your new cat?
 Finding little bits of toilet paper all over the house?
-Think declawing the cat is a simple, harmless solution?
-Think again.
+If you think declawing the cat is a simple, harmless solution, think again.

 The painful truth